shayki5/azure-devops-create-pr-task/README.md

   <br> To make the reviewer required in Azure DevOps add 'req:' - e.g. `req:test@test.som`
   <br> For **GitHub** - one or more usernames separated by semicolon.
 For example: `user1;user2`.

-- **Create Draft Pull Request**: If checekd the pull request will be a Draft Pull Request.
+- **Create Draft Pull Request**: If checked the pull request will be a Draft Pull Request.
 (Default: false) <br> For Azure DevOps: see [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops#draft-pull-requests) more info. <br> For GitHub: see [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/) more info.

 - **Link Work Items**: If checked, all the work items that linked to the commits will be linked also to the PullRequest.

 - **Pass Pull Request ID back to Azure DevOps as a variable**: If checked, the Pull Request ID will be passed back to Azure DevOps for use in other pipeline tasks.
 The variable can be referenced as `$(pullRequestId)`.

 - **Set Auto Complete**: Only for Azure DevOps.
-If checekd the pull request will close once all branch policies are met.
+If checked the pull request will close once all branch policies are met.

   Complete options:

-  - **Merge Strateg**: Specify the strategy used to merge the pull request during completion, see [here](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/) more info.
+  - **Merge Strategy**: Specify the strategy used to merge the pull request during completion, see [here](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/) more info.

     - Merge (No fast-forward) - `noFastForward` in yaml: